marc-mccarthy/async-await-starter/README.md

 - [ ] **Start the application**:

+  - In the terminal, run the following to start the server:

+    ```shell
+    npm run server
+    ```

-  - In a terminal, run the following to start the client:
+  - In a second terminal, run the following to start the client:

     ```shell
     npm run client